negarmaleki96/SteemitReddit/README.md

-# Monetary incentives and social media content: A exploratory comparison of Reddit and Steemit
+# How do monetary incentives affect healthcare social media content?
+A study based on topic modeling and sentiment analysis

-This repository contains the datasets and source code of "Monetary incentives and social media content: A exploratory comparison of Reddit and Steemit" paper.
+This repository contains the datasets and source code of "How do monetary incentives affect healthcare social media content?
+A study based on topic modeling and sentiment analysis" paper.

 Four dimensions of two social media platforms (Steemit and Reddit) were investigated to compare incentive-base versus non-incentive-base platforms.